mp-se/gravitymon/src_docs/source/index.rst

 * Visual graph showing how formula will be interpreted
 * Using the temperature sensor in gyro instead of DS18B20 (faster)
 * Built in performance measurements (used to optimise code)
+* SSL support in standard HTTP and MQTT connections.

 For a complete breakdown see the :ref:`functionallity`